MaryamOmar/Neighborhood-Insight-Qurtubah/README.md

 ## OVERVIEW
 this project will examine Qurtubah, a neihborhood in Riyadh city according to the following measures: destinations, diversity, density, street connectivity, and different age groups friendliness.

+## Target Audience
+- Someone who's moving to Riyadh and looking for a perfect neighborhood for their needs.
+- Soneone who's looking for a place to buy or rent.
+- Business owners looking to expand their business to a new location.

 ## PROJECT QUESTIONS
 - What are the different destinations in Qurtubah?
 - What are the best Destinations?